valerio-vaccaro/Getting_and_Cleaning_Data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Execute the script
-1. Install teh dependencies *data.table* and *reshape2*
-2. Download the [dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ) in your R workspace directory and unzip it; you will found a folder with name *UCI HAR Dataset*
+1. Download the [dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ) in your R workspace directory and unzip it; you will found a folder with name `UCI HAR Dataset`
-3. Download  the file *run_analysis.R* in your R workspace directory
+2. Download  the file `run_analysis.R` in your R workspace directory
-4. Execute the script writing *source("run_analysis.R")*
+3. Execute the script writing `source("run_analysis.R")`
-5. Check the result files
+4. Check the file `result_data.txt`

+## Results
+The file `result_data.txt` contain the dataset exported at the end of the script.

+Complete description of the elaboration is written inside the file CODEBOOK.md.